Backstage Search lets you find the right information you are looking for in the Backstage ecosystem.

 An index is a collection of such documents of a given type.

 You need to be able to search something!
 Collators are the way to define what can be searched.
-Specifically, they're classes which return documents conforming to a minimum set of fields (including a document title, location, and text), but which can contain any other fields as defined by the collator itself.
+Specifically, they're readable object streams of documents that conform to a minimum set of fields (including a document title, location, and text), but which can contain any other fields as defined by the collator itself.
 One collator is responsible for defining and collecting documents of a type.

-Some plugins, like the Catalog Backend, provide so-called "default" collators which you can use out-of-the-box to start searching across Backstage quickly.
+Some plugins, like the Catalog Backend, provide so-called "default" collator factories which you can use out-of-the-box to start searching across Backstage quickly.

 Sometimes you want to add extra information to a set of documents in your search index that the collator may not be aware of.
 For example, the Software Catalog knows about software entities, but it may not know about their usage or quality.

-Decorators are classes which can add extra fields to pre-collated documents.
+Decorators are transform streams which sit between a collator (read stream) and an indexer (write stream) during the indexing process.
+It can be used to add extra fields to documents as they are being collated and indexed.
 This extra metadata could then be used to bias search results or otherwise improve the search experience in your Backstage instance.

 The Search Page